nlmixr2/rxode2ll/cran-comments.md

-## Updates

-- This is an update to allow StanHeaders to work with CXX17
+- This is an update to support BH release for 1.87.0